 “The clearer you are about the problem you’re trying to solve, the more evident the solution becomes,” says Nathan Austin, Mytech’s VP of Sales & Marketing.
 If all you’ve got is a vague feeling that something’s wrong with your IT strategy, you might not even know where to get started, or who to ask questions.
 Consider starting this process with three of the most common Executive/IT problems: Alignment, Liability, and Financial Surprises.

-Executives & IT leaders often encounter alignment issues.
+Executives and IT leaders often encounter alignment issues — and managed IT service cost is a common one.
 This can be for many different reasons (discussed below in Common Obstacles), but they all have the same result: a lack of perspective on what the other side needs from you.

-If you’re an IT leader, and the CFO asks you for next year’s budget, you might pick the things that you think are most important – without asking the CFO what they’ll need IT to accomplish for the team next year.
+If you’re an IT leader, and the CFO asks you how much managed IT services should cost in a yearly budget, you might pick the things that you think are most important – without asking the CFO what they’ll need IT to accomplish for the team next year.
 If your team is focused on updating workstations, but the Executive team has assumed the backup solution will remain top-of-the-line, there’s no chance everyone will be satisfied with the budget…or its execution.

 Hand-in-hand with liability, financial surprises are a big problem for any business.
 They're the entire reason we make budgets in the first place!
 But IT carries special potential for surprises, because it’s the kind of function that doesn’t always map perfectly to other business activities.
-As discussed below, it can be difficult to understand the logic behind IT budgets.
+As discussed below, it can be difficult to understand what money’s going where when it comes to managed IT service costs.

 Maybe you’ve heard the old IT joke: “When everything works, people ask IT ‘what do we even pay you for?’...and when something breaks, people ask IT ‘what do we even pay you for?’”
 But it’s a real problem for modern IT planning.
 If you don’t understand a team’s needs – and they don’t understand yours – you will both inevitably be surprised by each other’s choices.